MicrosoftDocs/globalization/globalization/fonts-layout/text-directionality.md

 Strong characters have a consistent direction.
 They can be one of three types:

-- Left-to-Right: e.g., Latin alphabet, Han ideographs
+- Left-to-Right: for example, Latin alphabet, Han ideographs
-- Right-to-Left: e.g., Hebrew alphabet
+- Right-to-Left: for example, Hebrew alphabet
-- Right-to-Left Arabic: e.g., Arabic alphabet and related punctuation
+- Right-to-Left Arabic: for example, Arabic alphabet and related punctuation

-Sequences of one type of these characters will cause the renderer to display the characters in a single group using the correct directionality.
+Sequences of one type of these characters causes the renderer to display the characters in a single group using the correct directionality.

 ### Weak characters

 In RTL languages, numbers are displayed from left to right.
-They are categorized as having weak directionality and the algorithm treats them differently from characters and punctuation.
-Numerals will simply assume the directionality of the preceding character.
-Here is an example showing mixed English and Arabic text in a single LTR text block.
+They're categorized as having weak directionality and the algorithm treats them differently from characters and punctuation.
+Numerals will assume the directionality of the preceding character.
+Here's an example showing mixed English and Arabic text in a single LTR text block.

 :::image type="content" source="images/weak_character_directionality.png" alt-text="An image showing how the directionality of text changes in Arabic when a number is used instead of text in Latin script.":::